 Compassionate listening is all about the Truest You

 What if it was understood that behind every narrative (story we tell ourselves about all of The Things) there was a need.
 Maybe an unmet need?
 Possibly a need that’s been in us since forever but is now getting really noisy and disruptive?
 Could it be that we are not flawed-sinful-broken-shameful — just wounded?
+This is the spacious non-judgment of compassionate listening.

 The Truest You in process, of course…

-That first year tipped my life right over.
+Compassionate listening (spiritual direction) tipped my life right over.
 ‘Flipped my theology on it’s enormously sanctimonious behind.
 ‘Set me on a path toward a free and wonder-led exploration that I’d not fathomed possible.
 Like, imagine my interior life as dried up desert and thistle-bound rocks one day.
 It was wacky garden ‘scapes and stone sculptures and river paths and shouting into the wind and every kind of aliveness the very next.

-Compassionate listening transformed me from religious, theoretical, bound-up, stuck, and sanctimonious into…Something Other.
+This kind of listening care transformed me from religious, theoretical, bound-up, stuck, and sanctimonious into…Something Other.
 Someone curious, open.
 One who is beginning again.
 Every day.
 Without the need to ever have the right answer about anything.
 With the intention to be spaciously present to All That Is — listening for what Life might be saying right here.
 Right now.
 It rescued me from self loathing (You hear that, right?
 That Voice.
 Hateful and shaming and spewing its trauma-drunk obscenities…That voice ruled the first half of my life.
 Maybe you can relate?).
 And I am able, now, in just a starting-out way, to be curious about all of the shadow and light that this one little life contains.

 What does a Still Lake listener actually do?